TABLE OF CONTENTS

 You can often find presentations that have literraly THOUSANDS of slides in the master!

-To quickly clean the master, you can use our Power-user add-in that can remove all master slides that are not being used on any "real" slide.
+To quickly clean the master, you can use the Clean feature of our Power-user add-in to remove all master slides that are not being used on any "real" slide.
 Just like that, you can dramatically reduce the size of your file.

 #4 Remove hidden / unecessary slides